oslabs-beta/Serene/server/READMEDEV.md

   b.
 Create an S3 bucket to store files.
     - Name bucket 'serenetemplate'
     - turn OFF block all public access
+    - Enable 'Bucket Versioning'
   c.
 Upload Template and Set Permissions:
     - Select newly created 'serenetemplate' under Amazon s3 buckets
-    - Upload the "SereneTemplate" to the S3 bucket.
+    - Upload the "SereneTemplate.json" to the S3 bucket.
     - Navigate back to "Permissions" for the serenetemplate bucket
     - Under Bucket Policy, select 'Edit'
       - Copy and paste the below object.
-Input the sernepolicy Bucket ARN as the value for Resource {
+Input the serenepolicy Bucket ARN as the value for Resource {
             "Version": "2012-10-17",
               "Statement": [